rockettheme/docs/Docs/joomla/templates/koleti/particle_swiper.md

 | Direction      		| Choose between a **Vertical** and **Horizontal** slider animation.                                        |
 | Effect                | Choose an effect.
 Options include: **Slide**, **Fade**, **Flip**, or **Cover Flow**.                      |

->> NOTE: For best results when selecting IMG for Image option, set Slide and Mobile Height to 100%.
+>> NOTE: For best results when selecting **IMG** in Image option, set Slide and Mobile Height to 100%.

 ### Particle Item Options